vinsol-spree-contrib/spree-point-of-sale/README.md

 A Point Of Sale (POS) screen for Spree.

-POS screen hooks into the Admin Tabs and is meant to be used with a touchscreen (ie big fonts etc).
+POS screen hooks into the Admin Tabs and is meant to be used with a touchscreen.

-Basic Bar scanner input (sku search) or search by name.
+Basic Bar scanner input (sku/ean search) or search by name.
 No Customer, no shipping, no coupons...

 Allows for adjustment of line item prices and discount percentage of items and total

 An actual Order is only created when you press print.

 Pressing new will abandon the current sale.
-Also, there is no way to get to the pos screen from an existing order, if those need to be edited, do so in the orders tab.
+Also, there is no way to get to the pos screen from an existing order(yet), if those need to be edited, do so in the orders tab.

 Configure
 =========